Why Choose Cedars-Sinai Marina del Rey Hospital for Sleep Apnea Surgery?

 As with any surgeries, these procedures come with some risks.
 The most common ones are getting an infection at the incision site or heavy bleeding of the wounds.
 Uncommon ones include speech problems, difficulty in swallowing for a long period of time, losing the sense of smell and changes in how food tastes.

 Many people treat sleep apnea as a condition that can be easily brushed off.
 Even though it is not dangerous in its initial phases, it can still have severe consequences on someone’s health.
 If you or a loved one suffer from sleep apnea and CPAP did not help ease the symptoms, surgery might be required.
-Call Marina Del Rey Hospital at 888.600.5600 and speak to one of our surgeons to make an appointment.
+Call Cedars-Sinai Marina del Rey Hospital at 888.600.5600 and speak to one of our surgeons to make an appointment.